mylittletony/mylittletony.github.io/_posts/2015-09-11-troubleshooting-wifi-connectivity.markdown

 <hr>

-*To see how Cucumber Tony can help you diagnose and maintain your WiFi networks, <a href="https://my.ctapp.io/#/" class="dst">head on over and give it a go.</a>*
+*To see how CT WiFi can help you diagnose and maintain your WiFi networks, <a href="https://my.ctapp.io/#/" class="dst">head on over and give it a go.</a>*

 <br>